April 1, 2021

 By Sofia Rios-Dominguez

 With Where Histories Reside: India as Filmed Space, Cinema & Media Studies professor Priya Jaikumar explores the impact of films shot on location in India and how they inform and shape perceptions of a particular space over time.
 First released in the United States in late 2019, the book has also been published in India and won the USC Phi Kappa Phi Faculty Recognition award.
-It is a finalist for the Best Monograph 2019-2020 by the British Association of Film, Television and Screen Scholars (BAFTSS), with the winner to be announced at their annual conference in April 2021.
+It was awarded the Best Monograph 2019-2020 by the British Association of Film, Television and Screen Scholars (BAFTSS).

 Jaikumar is a historian and theorist and her work is mostly focused on colonial and postcolonial history, and the geopolitics of film, which inform Where Histories Reside.
 She is also the author of Cinema at the End of Empire: A Politics of Transition in Britain and India (Duke University Press, 2006).